Bnei Sakhnin F.C.: Later successes

 The club signed former Maccabi Haifa striker Raffi Cohen and loaned another striker, Lior Asulin from Maccabi Herzliya.
 Sagi Strauss was brought in to mind the nets from Maccabi Petah Tikva.
 Despite the gloomy predictions, the club defied the odds, eventually finishing 10th, four points clear of relegation, whilst Nazareth finished bottom.
 However, the highlight of the season was the State Cup victory, also a first by an Israeli-Arab club.
 In the final, Sakhnin beat surprise finalists, second division side Hapoel Haifa 4–1.
 The team gained a reputation for being a tough, combative outfit, similar in style to the Crazy Gang period at English club Wimbledon.
 Captain and club stalwart Abbas Suan (he had been at the club since its formation, having been part of the Hapoel Sakhnin team since 1994) won particular acclaim, gaining a call-up to the Israel squad, and winning his first cap in February 2004.

 The cup win meant that the club became the first Arab team to play in Europe, entering the UEFA Cup.
 After beating Partizani Tirana 6–1 on aggregate in the second qualifying round, the club faced Newcastle United in the first round.
-However, Sakhnin were beaten 7–1 on aggregate, including a 5–1 home defeat in a match played at the Ramat Gan Stadium in Ramat Gan due to security concerns.
+However, Sakhnin were beaten 7–1 on aggregate, including a 5–1 home defeat in a match played at the Ramat Gan Stadium in Tel Aviv District due to security concerns.

 During the 2004–05 season, with its stadium still under development the club played many of its home matches at Hapoel Nazareth Illit's Municipal Stadium.

+During their spell in the top flight, several Sakhnin games were plagued by hooliganism.
+Palestinians were viewed as inferior during the time, and faced hardships both inside and outside of the soccer stadium.
+At the annual Land Day ceremony in Sakhnin in the year of 2000, a large crowd of Palestinians were unexplainably tear gassed.
+Political power controlled not only the population, but the atmosphere at soccer games as well.
+Studies have shown that Arab males who attended soccer games were less likely to be proud of their Palestinian descent.
+In 2000, Sakhnin's first game was delayed for weeks, though when the game did come about, the visiting Jewish team received flowers.
+Though events (such as this) coated by such turmoil aggravated those who resided in Sakhnin, their people still attempted to use the soccer stadium as an outlet to ease the relations with those who brought political unrest and corruption.